y2737924daohegua/corber/pages/workflow/livereload.md

 #### Customize the device livereload url

-Livereload works by redirecting the cordova apps window.location from file://index.html to your locally running serve instance. corber will detect and automatically set these values for you.
+Livereload works by redirecting the cordova apps window.location from file://index.html to your locally running serve instance.
+Corber will detect and automatically set these values for you.

 There are times you may need to run livereload with a specific remote host and port, or to customize a local url because we are not detecting it correctly.
 You can do so: